-The Automotive Technologies degree program offers students the opportunity to learn the academic and occupational skills needed by entry-level technicians in the automotive industry.
+The Associate of Science in Automotive Technology degree program offers students the opportunity to learn the academic and occupational skills needed by entry-level technicians in the automotive industry.
 The degree is aligned with the standards of the National Automotive Technicians Education Foundation (NATEF).
 The program is NATEF certified, a member of the National Coalition of Certification Centers (NC3), and a Local Mopar College Automotive Program (Mopar CAP Local).

 The curriculum was developed with industry guidance and prepares students with foundation courses.
 A key focus is on electronic technologies and other advanced diagnostic technologies used in light-duty vehicles currently produced and serviced by the major manufacturers.